tradewife/fartnode/README.md

 - Attempt to claim creator fees (devnet Pump.fun behavior may differ; adjust for mainnet later).
 - Top up Rewards Vault with a share of claimed SOL (if any).
-- Snapshot holders, compute node units, distribute SOL.
+- Snapshot holders, filter by eligibility, distribute SOL pro‑rata.
 - Log actions to stdout or log file, depending on `logger.ts`.

 ---